In a previous blog, I wrote about the brain chemical dopamine.

-Since the reward center in your brain releases dopamine in response to pleasurable experiences, it’s one of the reasons why people get addicted to particular behavior and substances.
+The reward center in your brain releases dopamine in response to pleasurable experiences, which is one of the reasons why people get addicted to particular behaviors and substances.

 Eating good food, having sex, creating art, and a range of other pleasure happenings can trigger similar responses from your brain’s reward center.